dgottschalk03/dsci_550_a1/reports/namedEntityRecognitionReport.md

     - After improvements, `extract_dates` captures **67%** of the top 100 most common "DATE" entities
     - Overall, `extract_dates` now covers **41.17%** of all "DATE" entities
 - **contextualize the timeline of a haunted place**:
-    - Entities like "the next day" provide relative temporal information.
+    - Entities like "the next day" provide context for the duration of a haunted event.
+      - Did it occur over one day? over multiple? overnight? ..etc.

 ---